peterszerzo/annacingi-com/static/cms/projects/brief-encyclopedia-of-doors.md

 An original show by I Gordi.
 Produced by ArtistiAssociati-Centro di produzione teatrale, IlRossetti-Teatro Stabile del Friuli Venezia Giulia in the context of GO!2025 Nova Gorica and Gorizia European Capital of Culture 2025.
 With the support of IntercettAzioni-Centro di Residenza Artistica della Lombardia

-I Gordi were awarded [Premio Hystrio Iceberg](https://www.hystrio.it/premio_hystrio/edizione-2019/) in 2019 and [Premio ANCT](https://www.criticiditeatro.it/2020/12/05/premio-della-critica-2020-teatro-dei-gordi/) in 2020.

 > Gordi's latest work, A Brief Encyclopedia of Doors (_Breve Enciclopedia delle Porte_), transforms a waiting room into a melting pot of comedy and bewilderment.
 >